maria-antoniak/goodreads-scraper/README.md

 # Tests

-Should you wish to extend Carver or simple check everything is working as expected, please follow the instructions below.
+Should you wish to extend Carver or simply check everything is working as expected, please follow the instructions below.

 Run tests with `pytest --cov-report term-missing --cov=src/` from root.